metabase/metabase/docs/operations-guide/running-the-metabase-jar-file.md

 mv /Users/person/Downloads/metabase.jar ~/metabase
 ```

-### 3. Change into your new Metabase directory and run the jar.
+### 3. Change into your new Metabase directory and run the jar

 Change into the directory you created in step 2: